-Catylist is another listings platform for a variety of different types of commercial properties, including retail, office, industrial, vacant land, multi family, and more.
+Catylist is another listings platform that includes a variety of different types of commercial properties, including retail, office, industrial, vacant land, multi family, and more.

 Brevitas Multifamily Properties

-Like most of the other sites on this list, you can start your Brevitas search by selecting a property type and location, and use that as a basis to dive further into the market from there.
+Like most of the other sites on this list, you can start your Brevitas search by selecting a property type and location, and use that as a basis to dive further into the market.

 Multifamily Homes for Sale: Residential Listings

 Additionally, there are a number of residential real state platforms that feature multifamily investment opportunities.
 However, keep in mind that these websites often don’t offer as many results as CRE-focused listings platforms.

 Zillow Multifamily Homes

-Zillow has perhaps the widest spanning coverage of on-market properties in the country, many of which fall under the bucker of multi family.
+Zillow has perhaps the widest spanning coverage of on-market properties in the country, many of which fall under the multi family designation.